deliberatedesign/frontend-tricks/attention-to-detail.md

 ---

+## Understanding Why.

-*Understanding the Why.* Make sure that you know the reason of why something works, or why its done a certain way.
+*Understanding Why.* Make sure that you know the reason of why something works, or why its done a certain way.
 This is important to understand, so as you move further into developing your project - you can change things with knowledge rather than assumptions.

 It can be easy to google things quickly, or copy and paste something that seems to be working elsewhere.
 But taking a moment to look at it in a little more detail, understanding what it’s doing without assumptions, is what helps grow your knowledge in an area faster.

 ---

+## Take Notes.

 *Take notes.* Keeping a strong note system is key.
 It’s difficult to remember every fix you’ve made, every command, or every process unless it is written down and can easily be searched.